leendrew/special-f/README.md

-# Happy Birthday for Friends
+# Congratulations for Friends

-Create a simple birthday greeting for a friend and share it with him immediately
+Create a simple congratulations and share it immediately

 ~~[Deployed](https://special-ff-hb.pages.dev)~~